cudanlab/cudanlab.github.io/content/events/2022-07-28-a-wider-lens.md

 Webpage: https://cinematographer.org.au/a-wider-lens-australian-camera-workforce-development-and-diversity-report/

 <!--more-->
-**Abstract** – CUDAN Senior Research Fellow Vejune Zemaityte has worked on an Australian Camera Workforce Development and Diversity report released which will be released at the A Wider Lens: Australian Camera Workforce Development & Diversity Launch.
+**Abstract** – CUDAN Senior Research Fellow Vejune Zemaityte has worked on an Australian Camera Workforce Development and Diversity report which will be released at the A Wider Lens: Australian Camera Workforce Development & Diversity Launch.